FranciscoAnnoni/offerHub/README.md

 - **Social Media Integration**: Allow sharing of offers on different platforms.
 - **Discount Notifications**: Send personalized notifications based on the user's preferences.

-## Contributing

-We welcome contributions!
-Feel free to fork this repository, submit issues, and create pull requests to help improve **OfferHub**.